|Denmark 1992 European Champion|

 Morten Olsen was one of the greatest Danish players ever.
-He captained the Danish national team in 50 games during the 1980s, and represented Denmark at the 1984 European Championship, 1986 FIFA World Cup, and 1988 European Championship.
-He was named Danish Player of the Year in1983 and 1986.
+He captained the Danish national team in 50 games during the 1980s, when the team was known as "Dynamite" Denmark.
+He represented Denmark at the 1984 European Championship, 1986 World Cup, and 1988 European Championship.
+He was named Danish Player of the Year in 1983 and 1986.
 For his club career, he won the 1983 UEFA Cup with Anderlecht.
 He also played for Cercle Brugge K.S.V., Koln, etc.

-Per Røntved was at one point the cap record for Denmark before Morten Olsen broke it.
+Per Røntved played 75 times for Denmark.
+He was at one point the cap record for Denmark before Morten Olsen broke it in 1985.
 He was named 1972 Danish Player of the Year.
 He played professionally for German club SV Werder Bremen from 1972 to 1979.
 He also played for Danish clubs Brønshøj BK, Randers Freja, and Hvidovre IF.CB: Ivan Nielsen

-Ivan Nielsen was most prominently played professionally for Dutch clubs Feyenoord Rotterdam and PSV Eindhoven, winning the European Cup with PSV with Frank Arnesen and Jan Heintze.
-He was capped 51 times and represented Denmark at 1986 World Cup and two European Championship tournaments(1984 and 1988)
+Ivan Nielsen started his senior career with Fremad Amager in Denmark.
+He was most prominently played professionally for Dutch clubs Feyenoord Rotterdam and PSV Eindhoven, winning the European Cup with PSV with Frank Arnesen and Jan Heintze.
+He was capped 51 times between 1980 and 1989.
+He represented Denmark at 1986 World Cup and two European Championship tournaments(1984 and 1988).